kubeflow/website/content/en/docs/components/training/tftraining.md

 * If a job has a **chief**, success or failure is determined by the status of the chief.
 * If a job has no chief, success or failure is determined by the workers.
-* In both the cases, the TFJob succeeds if the process being monitored exits with exit code 0.
+* In both cases, the TFJob succeeds if the process being monitored exits with exit code 0.
 * In the case of non-zero exit code, the behavior is determined by the restartPolicy for the replica.